5 Signs You Might Need to Switch Baby Formulas

 Formula switching can be accomplished in two ways.

-• One-step transition: No transition time is needed if your baby switches from a standard formula to one that can be digested more easily.
-However, it is still recommended that you monitor your baby’s bowel movements or other signs of tolerance.
+- One-step transition: No transition time is needed if your baby switches from a standard formula to one that can be digested more easily.
 For easy digestion, goat milk formula is the best option.
+However, monitoring your baby’s bowel movements or other signs of tolerance is still recommended.

-• Slow transition: For babies transitioning from a specialised formula, a gradual change gives parents time to monitor side effects.
-In order to use this technique, you must combine the two formulas while gradually reducing the original formula’s volume.
+- Slow transition: A gradual change gives parents time to monitor the side effects of babies transitioning from a specialized formula.
+To use this technique, combine the two recipes while gradually reducing the original formula’s volume.

-Choosing the right baby formula can be a challenge for sleep-deprived parents walking along the isles in search for the best option for their little one.
-In order to make an informed decision if your little one is experiencing discomfort, you need to know what signs indicate a need for change.
-This article ensures you know what you need to look for and what you need to do thereafter.
+Choosing the right baby formula can be challenging for sleep-deprived parents walking along the aisles searching for the best option for their little ones.
+To make an informed decision if your little one is experiencing discomfort, you must know what signs indicate a need for change.
+This article ensures you know what to look for and what to do after that.